SamanthaKwenaeetile/Hang_Game1/README.md

 ### **User Goals**

 1. The game should be easy to play
-2. The game be fun for the user to get them to keep coming back
+2. The game should be fun for the user to get them to keep coming back
-3. Challenge the player by adding lives to keep the user intersted in the game
+3. The game should challenge the player to keep the user intersted in the game

 Target Audience
-*  player 16 and over
+*  Player that over the age of 5 and over.
-*  I love for spelling
+*  Players that have a love for spelling.
+*  Players that want to expand thier vocabulary and spelling.

 ## ** Features **
 ### ** Existing features in game**